 The other type of fear is of incurring a major loss.
 It is done with a stop order.
 The stop order lets the investor take comfort in the fact that if his appraisal is badly flawed, his loss will be cut short before it turns into a disaster.

-- Using a stop correctly means maintaining a profit – risk ratio that is in your favour.
-Be careful however, that you don’t end up using this idea in a way that unduly restricts the stock’s ability to move.
+- Using a stop correctly means maintaining a profit-risk ratio that is in your favor.
+Be careful, however, that you don’t end up using this idea in a way that unduly restricts the stock’s ability to move.

-- Over the years we have found that the most generally acceptable profit – risk ration is 3 to 1.
+- Over the years we have found that the most generally acceptable profit-risk ratio is 3 to 1.
 First of all, it prevents a major loss it also gives the stock some breathing room.
 It is unreasonable to assume that every stock will be caught exactly at its turn.

 - A long position may move somewhat lower before it turns up and a short position may move somewhat higher before it turns down.
 You have got to allow some margin for error.

 Step 1 =Identify the structure of the markets

 Step 2 = Place your stop loss beyond the structure